zogzog/cubicweb/doc/book/en/development/entityclasses/application-logic.rst

 So a lot of an application's business rules will be written in Hooks (or Operations).

-In the web side, views also typically operate using entity objects.
+On the web side, views also typically operate using entity objects.
 Obvious entity methods for use in views are the dublin code method like dc_title, etc. For separation of concerns reasons, one should ensure no ui logic pervades the entities level, and also no